 In the second half of the menstrual cycle, hormonal changes occur that affect:

-This article is a complete, expert guide – with an explanation of the biological mechanisms, reference to collagen, MMPs, microcirculation and estrogen, and a practical skincare strategy.
+This article is a complete, expert guide – explaining biological mechanisms, referencing collagen, MMPs, microcirculation, and estrogens, and providing a practical skincare strategy.

 What exactly is cellulite?

-Cellulite (female lipodystrophy) is a structural change in the subcutaneous tissue consisting of:
+Cellulite (female lipodystrophy) is a structural change within the subcutaneous tissue, consisting of:

-It affects 80-90% of post-pubertal women and is strongly dependent on the action of estrogens.
+It affects 80-90% of women after puberty and is strongly dependent on estrogen activity.

 Cycle phase and cellulite – what happens in the body?